-Millions of people across the globe have been affected by the COVID-19 pandemic, and it has become hard for the authorities to manage testing and preventing the from spreading in large numbers.
+Millions of people across the globe have been affected by the COVID-19 pandemic, and it has become hard for the authorities to manage testing and preventing the Virus from spreading in large numbers.
 This has prompted them to use technology and take support from companies like Google and Apple, who’re now focused on contact tracing solutions which will be made available through mobile devices.

-Something like that has been adopted in India as well, where the government has relied on so-called tech volunteers to come up with an app called Aarogya Setu, available on and since early this month.
+Something like that has been adopted in India as well, where the government has relied on so-called tech volunteers to come up with an app called Aarogya Setu, available on Android and iOS since early this month.

-Apps like these are relying on data provided through your smartphone, which is linked via or data.
+Apps like these are relying on data provided through your smartphone, which is linked via GPS or Bluetooth data.
 But contact tracing has become a hot topic for its privacy concerns as well.
 After all, technology has not been the most reliable when it comes to keeping your data secure, Facebook being one of the prime examples.
 If you’ve downloaded the Aarogya Setu app and signed up with the ecosystem, you’ll notice that most of the assessment is happening with the information the user provides to the app.
 And since the app only sends your data to the government server if you come under the high-risk category, the propensity to trace people across the country seems highly ambitious.

 Apar Gupta, Lawyer and Executive Director at Internet Freedom Foundation ( IFF) opines that applications in the contact tracing ecosystem need to be transparent, and the code of the apps should be opened for others to look into.
 Interestingly, most countries have made sure that people are able to see the technical specifications of the apps they are working on, and especially Singapore is one of the countries which has shared details about everything the government is able to access through its version of contact tracing app called TraceTogether.